zsdonghao/u-net-brain-tumor/README.md

 # U-Net Brain Tumor Segmentation

 This repo show you how to train a U-Net for brain tumor segmentation.
-By default, you need to download the training set of [BRATS 2017](http://braintumorsegmentation.org) dataset, which have 210 HGG and 75 LGG volumes, and put the data folder along with all scripts.
+By default, you need to download the training set of [BRATS 2017](http://braintumorsegmentation.org) dataset (Note that according to the license, user have to apply the dataset from BRAST, please do not contact me for the dataset.
+Many thanks.), which have 210 HGG and 75 LGG volumes, and put the data folder along with all scripts.

 ```bash
 data